rorynolan/detrendr/index.md

 2. In *batch* mode, having the software read TIFFs, perform the detrending and then write the detrended TIFFs to disk when detrending is over.
-This method permits the user to use R as little as possible and is better for those who don’t intend to become bon a fide R users.
+This method permits the user to use R as little as possible and is better for those who don’t intend to become bona fide R users.

 These are discussed in two articles.